How it works

 - The Admin role can add and make modifications to projects, data, and Labelers.
 By default, the user that signs up for the account has the role of Admin.

-See Add a member to learn how to assign organization and project-based roles to individual users.
+See docs for adding/removing a member to learn how to assign organization and project-based roles to individual users.

 Creating a team allows you to add a group of members to a project instead of adding each member individually.
 This is particularly helpful when there are a lot of members to manage.
 Note that roles are still configured individually for maximum flexibility.